| CloserLook > John > John 17:1-26 |

 praying out loud.

-V14 "I have given them thy word; and the
+14 "I have given them thy word; and

-world hath hated them, because they are not of the world, even as I am not of
+the world hath hated them, because they are not of the world, even as I am not

-the same time, the word of God alienates us from the world.
+same time, the Word of God alienates us from the world.

 Yes,